-Businesses of all sizes are increasingly reliant on technology, but for small businesses the wrong choice can be make or break.
-Late in February, Forbes reported that various password managers had failed security checks, with users potentially liable to costly data breaches.
+Businesses of all sizes are increasingly reliant on technology, but the wrong choice can be made or broken for small businesses.
+Late in February, Forbes reported that various password managers had failed security checks, with users potentially liable for costly data breaches.
 For a small business, it’s absolutely crucial to zero in on what technology can help you, and how you can keep it up to date.

 Enabling mobile working

 Remote working is going to become a huge factor in the average business, and there’s no reason a small business can’t also offer it.
 Due to portable computer technology like laptops, smartphones, and tablets, it’s easier than ever to offer remote working.
 The benefits are tangible, too – research analysis by Tech.co found that 14% more people love their jobs when they get to work remotely.
 However, it’s important to help your workers stay safe – utilize strong security software, and potentially a VPN, to keep customer data secure.